nhs-england-tools/playwright-python-blueprint/docs/getting-started/2_Blueprint_File_Breakdown.md

 > NOTE: If you write a utility class for your own project that you think other projects may benefit from and can be applied in a generic way, please raise a [Feature Request](https://github.com/nhs-england-tools/playwright-python-blueprint/issues/new/choose) as we welcome any contributions of this fashion.

-## Directories & Files Specific For This Repo
+## Directories & Files Specific For This Repository

-The following directories and files are specific for this repository (playwright-python-blueprint), and may require modification or removal if transferring this code into a new repository.
+The following directories and files are specific for this repository, and may require modification or removal if transferring this code into a new repository.

-- `.github/`: This directory has the code used to manage our repo and pipelines including CI/CD checks.
-You may find some useful for your own repo, especially if you are using GitHub to manage your code.
+- `.github/`: This directory has the code used to manage our repository and pipelines including CI/CD checks.
+You may find some useful for your own repository, especially if you are using GitHub to manage your code.
 - `.vscode/`: This directory houses the default recommended configuration and settings for VSCode, if you use it as an IDE.
 - `docs/`: This directory houses the documentation for this repo (including documents like this one).
 - `scripts/`: This directory houses the scripts used by this repo, primarily as part of the CI/CD checks.
-- `tests_utils/`: This directory houses the unit tests for the utilities provided by this repo.
+- `tests_utils/`: This directory houses the unit tests for the utilities provided by this repository.
 You may want to copy these over if you want to ensure utilities are behaving as expected.
 - `.editorconfig`, `.gitattributes`, `.gitignore`, `.gitleaks.toml`, `.gitleaksignore`: These files are configuration for git, and quality and security checks provided via the CI/CD checks.